The College Readiness Checklist for Sophomores, Juniors, and Seniors

 Complete your financial aid forms

-Apply for the FAFSA as soon as it opens in October, and consider applying for the CSS Profile if your college requires it.
+Apply for the FAFSA® as soon as it opens.
+(At Going Merry, we have a more user-friendly version of the form, which we call the FAFSA® Made Easier).
+Also consider applying for the CSS Profile if your college requires it.
 Remember to fill out your home state’s financial aid form, and apply early for external scholarships.

 Most early decision (ED) / early action (EA) deadlines are in November, so this is a good time to prioritize those applications.
 Keep in mind, UC and Cal State apps are due November 30 if you plan to attend one of those schools.